 To a human observer, the image in question may look fine, but the deep network sees otherwise.
 According to the researchers, those adversarial examples are dangerous if a deep network is utilized into any crucial real application, such as autonomous driving.
 If the result of the network can be hacked, wrong authentications and other devastating effects would be unavoidable.

 In a departure from previous perspectives that focused on improving the classifiers to correctly organize the adversarial examples, the team focused on detecting those adversarial examples by analyzing whether they come from the same distribution as the normal examples.
 The accuracy for detecting adversarial examples exceeded 96%.
 Notably, 90% of the adversarials can be detected with a false positive rate of less than 10%.

 The benefits of this research are numerous.
 It is vital for a neural network to be able to identify whether an example comes from a normal or an adversarial distribution.
 Such knowledge, if available, will help significantly to control behaviors of robots employing deep learning.
 A reliable procedure can prevent robots from behaving in an undesirable manner because of the false perceptions it made about the environment.

 Li gives one example: “In robotics there’s this big issue about robots not doing something based on erroneous perception.
 It’s important for a robot to know that it’s not making a confident perception.
-For example, if [the robot] is saying there’s an object over there, but it’s actually a wall, he’ll go to fetch that object, and then he hits a wall.”
+For example, if is saying there’s an object over there, but it’s actually a wall, he’ll go to fetch that object, and then he hits a wall.”